Skander341/PyQt5-Numerical-Methods-App/README.txt

 - The program must be run with all project files in one folder
 - If PyQt5 is missing, install it using pip

-##Notice!##:Double tap the Rectangle or the Trapzoidal sections to see the results more clearly
+##Notice!##:Double tap the Rectangle or the Trapzoidal sections to see their results more clearly

 Author: Mohamed Skander Limam